2025–26 Montenegrin Third League

 The 2025–26 Montenegrin Third League is the 20th season since the establishment of the Montenegrin Third League, the season began on 30 August 2025.

 Format of competition

-For the 2025–26 season, the Third league is divided in three geographical regions.
-Nine teams participate in the North, twelve in the Center, and seven in the South.
+For the 2025–26 season, the Third league is divided into three geographical regions.
+Nine teams participate in the North, twelve Center, and seven in the South.
 The new member of the Montenegrin Third League is Ibar who got relegated from the Montenegrin Second League the previous season and they will participate in the Northern League this season.

-The teams who got promoted last season from the Montenegrin Third League to the Montenegrin Second League were Berane who were the champions of the North league in the 2024-25 season and Internacional who were the champions of the Central league.
+The teams who got promoted last season from the Montenegrin Third League to the Montenegrin Second League were Berane who were the champions of the North league in the 2024–25 season and Internacional who were the champions of the Central league.